d-keh/ComputingCourseProject2025/README.md

 # 3. Track your finances

-  * After everything is setup, you can view everything from one window, being able to see your budgets, income, and the ammount of allocated funds in the form of a pie chart.
+  * After everything is setup, you can view everything from the Overview window, being able to see your budgets, income, and the ammount of allocated funds in the form of a pie chart.
 You will      also be able to see how much money you can allocate towards misc. things, like hobbies or just fun things for yourself.